curiosityr0ver/server-url-shortener/README.md

 # URL Shortener Service

-A Spring Boot-based URL shortener application with JWT authentication, PostgreSQL database, and containerized deployment using Docker.
+A Spring Boot-based URL shortener application with PostgreSQL database and containerized deployment using Docker.

 ## 📋 Table of Contents